asm0dey/ktor-htmx-kug/slides.md

 - Full-stack developer (????)
 - I don't like <logos-css-3-official /> and <logos-javascript /> (<logos-typescript-icon /> is awesome tho!)
 - I <twemoji-mending-heart/> <logos-spring-icon/>
-- When <logos-spring-icon/> I start to experiment
+- When <logos-spring-icon/> is not enough I start to experiment

 </v-clicks>

 ---